-So, if you’re able to save during lockdown, even if it’s just the money you would spend on petrol every week, it all adds up: €20 a week is over €1,000 in a year.
+So, if you’re able to save, even just a little bit, it all adds up: €20 a week is over €1,000 in a year.
 Having a regular saving habit and watching your money grow is a great incentive not to spend it unless you absolutely need to.

 Remember that it’s not all about saving.

 Getting yourself a treat now and again will help you avoid what we call “budgeting fatigue“.
-This is when you’re so focused on budgeting and saving that you become tired and end up spending on something you’ll later regret.
+This is when you’re so focused on budgeting and saving that you become fed up and end up spending on something you’ll later regret.

-If you need a few things, and have the money to hand, focus on the things you need rather than just a want.
+If you need a few things and have the money to hand, focus on the things you need rather than just a want.
 Make sure you are getting value for your money and not just buying for the sake of it.
-The money you save on resisting the temptation or by only buying what you need can go into your rainy-day fund.
+The money you save by resisting the temptation or by only buying what you need can go into your rainy-day fund.

 Get advice if you’re worried